mlaparie/sigh/README.md

 /home/user/Projects/worldevents/data/AIR.json removed. ✔

 $ we --clear-data
 Wrn: you are about to permanently delete 8 previously scraped data file(s).
-Are you sure?
 Type YES to confirm.
 YES /home/user/Projects/worldevents/data/ directory cleaned. ✔

 $ we --rm-scripts
 Wrn: remove 37 scrap scripts? [y/N] y /home/user/Projects/worldevents/scripts/ directory cleaned. ✔
 Run 'we -s' to regenerate scrap scripts.
+Also remove 'we' symbolic link from your PATH? [y/N] n
 ```

 ## To do